PhorkYou/Reddit-1/README.md

-reddit_bot
+Reddit.
 ==========

-Building a bot for reddit.
+A collection of bots/tools for reddit.